Johnng007/Live-Forensicator/Windows/README.md

     4. IIS LOGS
     5. TOMCAT LOGS
     6. BROWSING HISTORY OF ALL USERS
-    7. CHECK FOR FILES THAT HAS SIMILAR EXTENSIONS WITH KNOWN RANSOMWARE ENCRYPTED FILES
+    7. CHECK FOR FILES THAT HAVE SIMILAR EXTENSIONS WITH KNOWN RANSOMWARE-ENCRYPTED FILES
         NOTE: THIS CHECK CAN TAKE SOME TIME TO COMPLETE DEPENDING ON THE NUMBER OF DRIVES AND AMOUNT OF FILES.
     8. RUNS NETWORK TRACING USING NETSH TRACE & CONVERTS TO PCAPNG FOR FURTHER ANALYSIS
     9. Event Logs in EVTX Format